renovatebot/renovate/lib/modules/manager/regex/readme.md

 Be aware that backslashes (`'\'`) of the resulting regex have to still be escaped e.g. `\n\s` --> `\\n\\s`.
 You can use the Code Generator in the sidebar and copy the regex in the generated "Alternative syntax" comment into JSON.

+The Regex manager is using [RE2 which does not support backreferences and lookahead assertions](https://github.com/uhop/node-re2#limitations-things-re2-does-not-support).
+The Regex manager matches are done per-file and not per-line, you should be aware when using the `^` and/or `$` regex assertions.

 ### Configuration templates

 In many cases, named capture groups alone won't be enough and you'll need to configure Renovate with additional information about how to look up a dependency.